agilord/aws_client/generated/aws_securityhub_api/README.md

 <i>Security Hub User Guide</i> </a>.
 The user guide explains key concepts
 and provides procedures that demonstrate how to use Security Hub features.
-It also provides information about topics such as integrating Security Hub with other Amazon Web Services.
+It also provides information about topics such as integrating Security Hub with other Amazon Web Servicesservices.

 In addition to interacting with Security Hub by making calls to the Security Hub API, you can use a current version of an Amazon Web Services command